Client ManagementFebruary 10, 2026·7 min read

-The Freelance Client Onboarding Process That Prevents 90% of Problems
+The Freelance Client Onboarding Process

 Most of the problems that make freelancing frustrating — scope creep, late payments, unclear briefs, endless revision rounds, clients who disappear — are caused by what happens (or doesn't happen) in the first 48 hours of a new client relationship.
 A rigorous onboarding process prevents the majority of these problems before they start.